syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}

-> Normal editing is the default edit mode for the DataGrid component.
-Also, to perform CRUD operations, set [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property as **true** for a particular GridColumn, whose value is a unique.
+> Normal editing is the default mode for the DataGrid component.
+To enable CRUD operations, ensure that the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property is set to **true** for a specific GridColumn, ensuring that its value is unique.

-The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the DataAdaptor abstract class.
+The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the **DataAdaptor** abstract class.

 * Insert/InsertAsync
 * Remove/RemoveAsync